william-learning/python/README.md

 This repository contains the source code for learning Python 3 as well as testing Python scripts and APIs in a sandbox environment.
 Actual applications can be found in the [python-projects](https://github.com/williamsoftwarecode/python-projects) repository.

+Packages and modules used:
+- Pandas
+- Numpy
+- Geopy
+- Jupyter Notebook

 ## Content

 The content of this repository is the output from [The Python Mega Course](https://www.udemy.com/the-python-mega-course) by Ardit Sulce on Udemy.